Ladder99/ladder99/docs/pages/run-ladder99.md

 The first time you run this it will download and build all the different services.
 This WILL take several minutes, so grab a coffee!

-## Run Pipeline
+## Edit Password (optional)

-When you first run `./l99 start` for a setup it will ask you to edit a .env file, mainly to set the database password.
+Next, Ladder99 will ask you to edit a .env file, mainly to set the database password.
 This is optional - the password will default to 'postgres'.

 ```
 $ ./l99 start example